-- Entries: Open on 15 August 2018 – look out for the entry pack on our Competitor Entry page
+- Entries: Opened on Wednesday 11 September and closed Wednesday 9 October – find out more and enter on our Competitor Entry page

 - Social: follow us on Facebook or Twitter for the latest updates about the event or join the conversation by using the hashtag #SEWaterPolo

 What can I expect from the NAG Water Polo Champs?

 The same that you would expect from any water polo competition!
 There will be fierce rivalries, blood (not literally we hope!), guts, tears, and drama in and out of the water.

 It’s known as the most brutal aquatics sport for good reason!

 The U17 and U19 Championships start with prelims and qualifiers before the top four teams in each age group progress to the finals weekend.